 For example, Salmonella can be found in food and water sources contaminated with feces of infected humans or animals.

-When ingested, the bacteria pass through the stomach and colonize the large and small intestine.
+When ingested, the bacteria passes through the stomach and colonizes the large and small intestine.
 There, they invade the intestinal mucosa and multiply.
 The bacteria spreads into lymphoid tissues of the gastrointestinal tract and eventually into the bloodstream infecting organs such as the brain, liver and bones.
 Infection caused by this bacterium is called Salmonellosis.

 DID YOU KNOW?